RianNegreiros/BrieflyAI/README.md

 # BrieflyAI

-BrieflyAI is a Chrome Extension with a Spring Boot backend that summarizes selected text on any webpage using the Gemini API, and lets you save personal notes locally per URL.
+BrieflyAI is a Chrome Extension with a Spring Boot backend that summarizes selected text on any webpage using the Google Gemini, and lets you save personal notes locally per URL.

 ## Features